txt/se25fall/docs/syllabus.md

 Textbooks are optional for this subject, so expect $0.

 Depending on what LLMs you use, this will incur a cost.
 Project teams should discuss how much they can spend, then plan accordingly.
-For exampe, for three projects at $80 of LLM each, that would be $240 divided by 4 people in a team ($60 each, for the whole semester, which is less than the cost of a textbook).
+For example, for three projects at $80 of LLM each, that would be $240 divided by 4 people in a team ($60 each, for the whole semester, which is less than the cost of a textbook).